-A fast, sleek and pocketable Mini-PC that runs Windows 10 and Ubuntu 16.04 LTS.
+A fast, sleek and pocketable Mini-PC, preinstalled with Windows 10.

 Warning: Last items in stock!